theQuert/XPS-9360-macOS/README.md

  #### 3. Enter the `BIOS/Boot Sequence` adding new entry with path `/EFI/EFI/CLOVER/CLOVERX64.efi`

  #### 4. Activate Wifi and Bluetooth functions for `BCM94352Z`, if not using this card you may remove the kexts below and unfollow Step 5.
- The kexts for `BCM94352z` has already put in
+ The kexts for `BCM94352z` has already put in the folder `/BCM94352Z`
-- /CLOVER/kexts/Other/BrcmFirmwareRepo.kext
-- /CLOVER/kexts/Other/BrcmPatchRAM2.kext
-- /CLOVER/kexts/Other/AirportBrcmFixup.kext

- #### 5. You still have to copy the kexts from path `/BCM94352Z/BrcmFirmwareRepo.kext` `/BCM94352Z/BrcmPatchRAM2.kext` to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.
+ #### 5. You have to copy the kexts from path `/BCM94352Z/BrcmFirmwareRepo.kext` `/BCM94352Z/BrcmPatchRAM2.kext` `/BCM94352Z/AirportBrcmFixup.kext` `/BCM94352Z/Lilu.kext` to `/Library/Extensions`, and then running `/tools/Kext Utility` or [Commands](https://github.com/the-Quert/macOS-Mojave-XPS9360/tree/master/Commands/rebuild_cache.sh)to fix the permission.
 Which may enhance the stability for Wifi & Bluetooth.
  ##### If booting with [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), the three kexts above has existed in `/OC/Kexts` already, you still have to copy them to `/Library/Extensions`, and then running `/tools/Kext Utility` to fix the permission.

  #### 6. Change your `SMBIOS` settings for your Hackintosh